-This article reviews Application Explorer, and the various views and filtering methods in it.
-The article also describes how to work with elements in Application Explorer.
+This topic reviews Application Explorer, and the various views and filtering methods in it.
+The topic also describes how to work with elements in Application Explorer.

 Application Explorer views

 The content in Application Explorer can be organized in two ways.
 In the classic view, all the elements from every model are grouped according to type.
 This view resembles the way that the AOT was organized in Dynamics AX 2012.
 The following illustration shows the classic view.

 The second view is called the model view.
 In this view, each model is listed separately.
 The elements within each model are grouped, as in the classic view.
 The following illustration shows the model view.
 Notice that the node for the Fleet Management model is expanded, and that the elements in the model are arranged as they would be in the classic view.

 To switch to the model view, right-click the AOT node, and then click Model view.
 To switch back to the classic view, right-click the AOT node, and then click Classic view.

 To work with elements, you must select them in the Application Explorer: